Logistics is a complex process that involves the movement of goods from one place to another.

 7. All parties’ signatures with dates

-Shipper, carrier, and consignee should all sign a shipping invoice to confirm successfull delivery of goods.
+Shipper, carrier, and consignee should all sign a shipping invoice to confirm the successful delivery of goods.

 How To Create A Bill Of Lading